How to Spend 3 Days in Madrid: The Best Things To Do

 Gran Via

-Gran Via is the largest and most iconic street in Madrid, and it’s lined with designer shops, theatres, fine restaurants, rooftop bars, tourist offices, and more.
+Gran Via is the main promenade in the city center of Madrid.
+It’s the longest and most iconic street in Madrid, the one you often see in postcards.
+Lined with designer shops, theatres, fine restaurants, rooftop bars, and tourist offices, this street is always busy.
 There is a three-story Primark store with as well as Zara, Mango, and other Spanish and international brands.
 Shopping on Gran Via is surprisingly not as expensive as you would expect.
-That said, the restaurants on this street tend to cater to tourists so I would skip them.
+That said, the restaurants on this street tend to be watered-down tourist traps so I would skip them.
+If you turn into the streets that intersect to Gran Via, you will find lots of authentic, hole-in-the-wall restaurants.

 Address: Gran Via, 28013 Madrid, Spain